lukecav/awesome-beaver-builder/README.md

 add_action('wp_insert_post', 'make_beaver_builder_default_editor', 10, 3 );
 ```

-There is also a nice collection of [CSS Snippets for the BB Plugin](https://www.wpbeaverbuilder.com/kb/css-snippets-plugin/)and [CSS Snippets for the BB Theme](https://www.wpbeaverbuilder.com/kb/css-snippets-theme/) on the [knowledge base](https://www.wpbeaverbuilder.com/knowledge-base/)
+There is also a nice collection of [CSS Snippets for the BB Plugin](https://www.wpbeaverbuilder.com/kb/css-snippets-plugin/) and [CSS Snippets for the BB Theme](https://www.wpbeaverbuilder.com/kb/css-snippets-theme/) on the [knowledge base](https://www.wpbeaverbuilder.com/knowledge-base/)

 Hope this was helpful.